RarelyCharlie/rarelycharlie.github.io/_howto/image.md

 ### URL still doesn't work?
 If the URL still doesn't work, it's sometimes because the website doesn't allow its images to be reused by other websites.

 And some things that look like images are not really images and do not have URLs at all.
-For example, this picture by [Brian Lukis](http://www1.plurib.us/1shot/2009/anchorage-single/) is not an image, and what you're seeing here does not have a URL:
+For example, this picture by [Brian Lukis](https://www1.plurib.us/1shot/2008/anchorage/) is not an image, and what you're seeing here in the page you're reading now does not have a URL:

-<div style="transform: scale(.4); margin-left: -255px;">{% include anchorage.svg %}</div>
+{% include anchorage.svg %}

 ### Image in the wrong place?